martbhell/martbhell.github.io/README.md

 Workflow:
 ----
+   - build content with `bash build.sh` - same as in deployment but without defining `SITEURL` when running `pelican content`.
+     In cloudflare deploy we set it to https://guldmyr.com Having it unset makes links work when developing locally
    - Test stuff locally with `pelican -l`
-   - run `pelican content` without defining `SITE_URL`
-     - in cloudflare deploy we set it to https://guldmyr.com
-     - having it unset makes links work when developing locally
-   - keep changes to output/content in separate commits than ones to:
+   - minimize changes to output/content, if needed keep in separate commits than ones to:
      - any config files
      - posts
      - tests